Beauty World food gems

 Image credit: @saltedtamago

 Nonya Delicatessen is a humble stall specialising in Peranakan cuisine.
-I’ve been eating their ever-so-scrumptious Mee Siam ($5) and Laksa ($5) since young.
+I’ve been eating their ever-so-scrumptious Mee Siam ($5.50) and Laksa ($5.50) since I was a kid.
 The former contains a broth that is both light and refreshing, whereas the latter has just the right amount of coconut milk added into it.
-Besides their noodle dishes, Nonya Delicatessen also offers my all-time-favourite Nasi Kunyit ($7).
+Besides their noodle dishes, Nonya Delicatessen also offers my all-time favourite Nasi Kunyit ($7.50).
 The yellow basmati rice has a strong ginger fragrance, and the huge tender chicken leg that comes with it is doused in a lemak curry sauce.

 Address: 1 Jalan Anak Bukit, #B1-K69, Bukit Timah Plaza, Singapore 588996